clearlinux/clear-linux-documentation/source/ac-ovs-dpdk.rst

 	  # chmod a+x ovs-ifup

 #.
 Run guest virtual machine A using the next configuration as reference, where
-   **$IMAGE** var is the Clear Linux image name.
+   **$IMAGE** var is the name of the Clear Linux* OS for Intel Architecture image.
    Notice the network configuration uses the up-down scripts.

    .. code-block:: bash